mota494/42_Born2BeRoot/README.md

 after this you can open a terminal in your physical machine and type

+you can view your ip address with `hostname -I`

 `ssh VMusername@VM_ip_address -p 4242`

 and after a while you should have access to your virtual machine through your physical machine terminal